Autessa-Inc/AutessaPublicDocumentation/docs/autobot/inner/experience_builder.md

 ### List Response

 ### Generative AI Response
-AutessaAI is trained on top of the Llama-2 70B model.
+AutessaLLM is trained on top of the Llama-2 70B model.

 ### AutessaScript Response
 For more information on how to use AutessaScript in your bot, check out [AutessaScript](autobot/inner/autessa_script.md)